 The information below is summarized from a presentation by Drew Tucci of BU's Educational Communications office, given at the August 30, 2012 Institute for Student-Centered Learning workshop.
-A video of that presentation will be posted here soon.

 - can help with all audiovisual equipment built into BU classrooms, wireless microphones, adapters for computers etc.